jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It’s a rebellion of the mind.
 We must change our ruling philosophy.
 Darth Blockbuster and his Death Star stagnate progress and evolution by retaining old tools and preventing us from using new tools to solve frontline problems efficiently and effectively.
 We must defy him and destroy it.
 Only when Darth Blockbuster is gone will the middle class have the breathing space to flourish once again.

+And it only takes a question "how are new tools that are more efficient against the rules, and whose signing off on that?"

 # BLOWING UP THE DEATH STAR

 ## The Magic of Evolution

-Before you face Darth Blockbuster and go off to blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
+Before you face Darth Blockbuster with your questions aimed to blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I’m talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations, life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the changed frontline die off and the fittest survive.
 This natural selection finds which lifeforms best represent life on Earth.